felnne/ansible-php5/README.md

 Currently this role does not configure options for this extension, however it is safe to do this outside this role.

-Note: As the version of PHP installed is inconsistent, this role ensures the OpCache extension is present and enabled in all versions of PHP on all supported Operating Systems, where this desired.
+Note: As the version of PHP installed is inconsistent, this role ensures the OpCache extension is present and enabled in all versions of PHP on all supported Operating Systems, where this feature is desired.

-Note: If this extension is disabled, in this role, it will not *actively* be disabled.
-I.e. on Ubuntu this extension is enabled by default, setting the *php5_use_opcache* variable to 'false' will not make this role disable this extension.
-However on CentOS, where this extension is not-enabled by default, setting the *php5_use_opcache* variable to 'false' will cause this to change.

-If you wish to *actively* disable this extension you will need to add your own tasks.
-This role will not present a conflict in this situation.
+Note: If you enable this extension and then later choose to disable it, or where this extension is enabled by default, such as on Ubuntu, this role will not disable the extension.
+Instead you will need to re-build any machines this role has been applied to.

+This is considered a limitation, but by intention and will not be addressed, see the *Limitations* section for more information.

 #### XDebug